GoogleCloudPlatform/cluster-toolkit/docs/tutorials/openfoam/spack-openfoam.md

 ## Enable APIs & Permissions

 In a new Google Cloud project there are several apis that must be enabled to deploy your HPC cluster.
-These will be caught when you perform `terraform apply` but you can save time by enabling them now by running:
+These will be caught when you perform `./ghpc create` but you can save time by enabling them now by running:

 <walkthrough-enable-apis apis="file.googleapis.com,compute.googleapis.com,logging.googleapis.com,serviceusage.googleapis.com"></walkthrough-enable-apis>